PolscienceAntwerp/PolscienceAntwerp.github.io/content/en/post/Getting-started.md

 ## Download and installation

 You can install the `flempar` package from the GitHub account of the Political Science Department of the University of Antwerp, <https://github.com/PolscienceAntwerp/flempar>. **Mac users** will also need to install [Xcode](https://apps.apple.com/be/app/xcode/id497799835?mt=12).
+If you run into any trouble, check our [troubleshooter](https://www.flempar.be/documentation/#troubleshooting).

 ```r
 require(devtools)